Eligibility for National Health Insurance

-EU and non-EU nationals making National Insurance contributions can register with the National Health Service (SSN) and are entitled to the same health care and equal treatment as Italian citizens.
+EU and non-EU nationals making National Insurance contributions can register with the National Health Service (SSN) or through the local health authority (Azienda Sanitaria Locale – ASL) They are entitled to the same health care and equal treatment as Italian citizens.

 EU citizens staying in Italy for more than three months must register with the SSN if they are: